pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 ### `query_timeout`

-Maximum amount of time to wait for Postgres query to finish executing.
+Maximum amount of time to wait for a Postgres query to finish executing.
 Use only in unreliable network conditions or when Postgres runs on unreliable hardware.

 Default: **disabled**